NBA Rumors: Should The Wizards Explore Trading Bradley Beal For Anthony Davis Next Summer?

 — Candace Buckner (@CandaceDBuckner) March 17, 2019

-Bradley Beal may not be able to replicate Anthony Davis’ performance on both ends of the floor, but he is still an incredible addition to the Pelicans.
-This season, Beal is averaging 25.9 points, 5.2 rebounds, 5.6 assists, and 1.5 steals on 47.5 percent shooting from the field and 35.2 percent shooting from beyond the arc.
+Bradley Beal may not be able to replicate Anthony Davis’s performance on both ends of the floor, but he is still an incredible addition to the Pelicans.
+This season, Beal is averaging 25.9 points, 5.2 rebounds, 5.6 assists, and 1.5 steals on 47.5 percent shooting from the field, and 35.2 percent shooting from beyond the arc.
 The successful acquisition of Beal will enable Jrue Holiday to slide back to his normal position at point guard.
-At 25, Beal could be the centerpiece of the title contending team that the Pelicans are planning to build in the post-Davis era.
+At 25-years-old, Beal could be the centerpiece of the title-contending team that the Pelicans are planning to build in the post-Davis era.

-Anthony Davis will give the Pelicans an All-Star caliber center who can efficiently knock down shots from the three-point range.
+Anthony Davis will give the Pelicans an All-Star-caliber center who can efficiently knock down shots from the three-point range.
 However, trading Bradley Beal for Davis is a very risky move for the Wizards, especially knowing that “The Brow” can become an unrestricted free agent in the 2020 NBA offseason.
 Despite his relationship with John Wall, it remains a big question mark if Davis is willing to spend his prime on a mediocre team like the Wizards.